Our Story

 Mazí was founded in 2020 to address the urgent need for housing for displaced individuals in Athens.
 Many were trapped in the asylum system without legal status, healthcare, financial resources, or the means to secure stable housing and employment.

-We chose to work with young men because state and humanitarian actors distribute aid based on the perceived vulnerability of different groups.
+We work with young men because state and humanitarian actors distribute aid based on the perceived vulnerability of different groups.
 Someone is “vulnerable” if they fit into a certain social group (old, under 18, female, pregnant, LGBTQI+).
-Solo men are always at the bottom of this list, although they make up two thirds of arrivals in Greece.
+Solo men are rarely on this list.

 In an asylum system, men transition from a 17 year old “vulnerable boy” to an 18 year old “threatening (foreign) man” on their 18th birthday.